qradiolink/qradiolink/README.md

 [Downloads](https://github.com/kantooon/qradiolink/releases "Downloads")
 ----

-Note that currently the 0.8.0 version is not yet released pending testing of the release candidates.
-You should build the software from Git to have the latest version.
 Debian Stretch x86_64 packages are provided via Travis CI automated builds Please see the [Github releases page](https://github.com/kantooon/qradiolink/releases) for binary downloads.